Mexican mask-folk art: Use of masks

-Masks in Mexico are used in a wide variety of dance, ceremony, festivals and theatre, with their wearing not separate from the event in which they are used.
-The most common uses are with traditional dances, which are a form of theater, with characters, storyline and music, but the performers are not professionals.
-The purpose of the masks it convert participants into other beings or characters.
+Masks in Mexico are used in a wide variety of dance, ceremony, festivals and theater, with their wearing not separate from the event in which they are used.
+The most common uses are in traditional dances, which are a form of theater, with characters, storyline and music, but the performers are not professionals.
+The purpose of the masks is to convert participants into other beings or characters.
 This element is so important in many events that if a dancer does not use a mask, he often wears dark glasses to indicate that he is not his normal self.
 A double sense of masking is to use dark glasses over a mask.

-With few exceptions, dances are performed by males, who play female roles wearing masks.
+With few exceptions, dances are performed by males, who play both male and female roles wearing masks.
 The reason for this is that it was not considered proper for women in Europe to act or dance, a prohibition brought to Mexico by the Spanish.
 One important character of this type is La Malinche, in dances about the Conquest.